MCP Server

 - Workspace isolation -- The API key determines which workspace data is accessible.
 Tools can only read/write data within that workspace.

 - Company scoping -- If the API key is scoped to a specific company, tools will only return and accept modifications to data belonging to that company.
+Users with access to a subset of companies only see those companies' data.

 - Key rotation -- API keys can be revoked at any time from Settings.
 Create new keys and revoke old ones to rotate credentials.